kmnthecoder/asap-rocky-quiz/README.md

 # Lessons learned / Final thoughts

 This was built as a personal learning project.
-I learned about a bit about how JavaScript differs from TypeScript, and learned about some of the basics of React (e.g., states).
+I learned a bit about how JavaScript differs from TypeScript, and learned about some of the basics of React (e.g., states).
+I also became more familiar with the NPM, and how its dependencies and installing packages work.

 # License [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)